antshc/benefits/README.md

 **Assumptions:**
 - The age-based benefit adjustment for dependents over 50 applies only to the **Spouse or Domestic Partner**.
+- Prevent net pay from falling below zero.
+Deduction is limited to gross pay.
+Display deductions but show Net Pay as $0.00.
 - Paycheck amounts are **rounded to 2 decimal places**.
 - Display paycheck with breakdown of deductions.